labrijisaad/Technical-Test-AXA-Direct-Assurance/README.md

 ⭐ This repo holds my solution for the Data Science Technical Test from AXA Direct Assurance's DATA/AI team.

+## Problem Objective

+🚀The primary objective of this project is to train a model using historical data and then tackle the challenge of `data drift in machine learning`. **Data drift** refers to the degradation of model performance when applied to new data.
+The core goals include visualizing data drift and utilizing statistical methods like Jensen-Shannon divergence and Kolmogorov-Smirnov tests to accurately detect and quantify the extent of data drift.

 ## Project Structure
 The project is structured as follows: